cris1/mastervolt-php/README.md

 For more information on these methods see below.

-This class is ment to be very reliable, as I've discovered the RS-485 serial wire protocol regularly loses data.
+This class is meant to be very reliable, as I've discovered the RS-485 serial wire protocol regularly loses data.
 For that reason it automatically retries commands, if and incorrect response is received, or the device does not reply to our commands.